riyanigam0712/Riya_BlueStampPortfolio-/index.md

 # Smart Glasses

+These smart glasses will be able use object recognition to TTS(text to speech) to help a user in different ways in the real world. --- Draft project goal is changing
 <!---```HTML
  This is an HTML comment in Markdown
 Anything between these symbols will not render on the published site